hanaboughannam/Brain-Game/README.md

 # Brain-Game
-A mind game app for senior citizens, developed for Principles of Software Engineering in Spring 2019 at FAU
+A mind game app for senior citizens, developed for CEN4010 in Spring 2019 at FAU.
+Developed by: Daniel Mirabal, Michael Mena, Yafee Islam, Jenelle Thenier, Mathieu Michaud, Hana Bou-Ghannam